Editor’s Note: This post has been updated to reflect 2020 Medicare deductibles and figures.

 Let’s say your group health insurance has a $5000 deductible.
 This is a pretty considerable financial exposure, especially for someone who will retire in a few years.
 If this person has a hospital stay of even just 1 or 2 days, the likelihood that he would spend that $5K toward his deductible is pretty high.

 However, this same person can enroll in Part A at age 65 and let Part A coordinate with this group insurance.
-Then that same hospital stay would cost him only $1384 (the Part A deductible).
+Then that same hospital stay would cost him only $1408 (the Part A deductible).
 Medicare would pay the rest of any charges for the hospital stay itself.
 Wow!
-The Part A doesn’t cost him anything if he has worked at least 10 years in the United States.
+Part A doesn’t cost him anything if he has worked at least 10 years in the United States.
 Enrolling in it at age 65 is a no-brainer.

-This all works beautifully unless that group health insurance plan is HSA-compatible and you are actively contributing into a health savings account.
+This all works beautifully unless that group health insurance plan is HSA-compatible, and you are actively contributing into a health savings account.
 Read on to find out why.

 The HSA and Medicare Exception

-Money in this savings account can be used for certain medical expenses for the policyholder or any dependents.
+As we mentioned above, money in this savings account can be used for certain medical expenses for the policyholder or any dependents.
 Both the employee and the employer can contribute into this account, up to the allowed limits set by the IRS.
 Group health insurance plans paired with health savings accounts have become very popular in the last ten years.